Biohla20/LITA_Class_Documentation/README.md

 Click on repository name, it takes you back to the home page, click on the + sign beside Go to file tab, click upload file and follow other instructions.

 ### Data Visualization
+Put in your images here, go to your folder, click and drag and drop.

 ### RECOMMENDATIONS